software-students-spring2025/0-git-practice-v2-Jasminezhang666666/README.md

 Beyond the mental and emotional aspects, the article also touches on how **software engineering is deeply intertwined with business objectives** and people management, not just coding and technical skills.
 This broader perspective provides a more holistic understanding of what it takes to succeed and thrive in the field.
 Overall, the article offers a realistic and relatable view of the software engineering profession, encouraging both current and aspiring engineers to be mindful of these challenges.

+## Response
+This is still Jasmine but from another Github account...
+I did fork someone else's repository but that person already did someone else's and couldn't fork mine.
+I'll just fork and push something here for the sake of completing my homework.